cs1302uga/cs1302-hw08/README.md

    **NOTE:** The starter code includes a `module-info.java` file for the `cs1302.hw08` module.
-If you encounter an "unnamed module" error when using `mvn exec:java`, then use `cs1302.hw08/cs1302.hw08.ImageDriver` for the value of the `-DmainClass` option instead of `cs1302.hw08.ImageDriver`.
+If you encounter an "unnamed module" error when using `mvn exec:java`, then use `cs1302.hw08/cs1302.hw08.ImageDriver` for the value of the `-Dexec.mainClass` option instead of `cs1302.hw08.ImageDriver`.

 1. Create a compile script so you don't have to retype those commands each time.